adrianHards/challenges-js/README.md

 <div hidden id="top"></div>

 JavaScript solutions to challenges with notes.
-Most people online (i.e. Reddit) seem to recommend [LeetCode](https://leetcode.com/), particulary for interview prep, but [Codewars](https://www.codewars.com/) and others are nice for learning the basics of a language.
+Most people online (i.e. Reddit) seem to recommend [LeetCode](https://leetcode.com/), particulary for interview prep, but others are nice for learning the basics of a language.
 I've also included some notes on popular [algorithms](https://github.com/TheAlgorithms/JavaScript) and JavaScript methods.
 Feel free to add comments/questions!
 And if you find this page helpful, please give it a star! 🌟
 <br>
 <br>